LittleFox2024/Appstore/README.md

 # Apple App Store frontend source code archive

 Extracted from [https://apps.apple.com/](https://apps.apple.com/).
 Saved using the Chrome extension [Save All Resources](https://chromewebstore.google.com/detail/save-all-resources/abpdnfjocnmdomablahdcfnoggeeiedb).
+This is a fork to hopefully preserve this a while longer.

 ### How is this possible?

-Because Apple forgot to disable sourcemaps in production on the App Store website 🙃
+Apple forgot to disable sourcemaps in production on the App Store website.
+They since removed them, but these archives are still available.

 <img width="795" height="548" alt="image" src="https://github.com/user-attachments/assets/59211dfb-5a56-456b-85b8-d292c1cfbfa2" />